 Surrounded by the Atlantic Ocean and nestling between two continents, the Azores is one of the world’s premier scuba diving destinations.

-Indeed, this enchanting nine-island archipelago is a hot spot for curious divers, with around thirty of the world’s most prominent cetaceans regularly spotted in its waters, including humpbacks and minkes.
+Indeed, this enchanting nine-island archipelago is a hot spot for curious divers, with around thirty of the world’s most prominent whales regularly spotted in its waters, including humpbacks and minkes.

 Dolphins, likewise, can often be seen gliding through the waves, along with turtles and different kinds of rays.
 Common features under the surface are purple sea stars, yellow encrusting anemones, fireworms and nudibranchs.

-Attracted by the mild, nutrient-rich currents of the Gulf Stream, the local waters are teeming with fish and underwater flora of all descriptions.
+Attracted by the mild, nutrient-rich currents of the Gulf Stream, the waters surrounding the Azores (indicated on the Google map below) are teeming with fish and underwater flora of all descriptions.

 Each of the archipelago’s nine islands has a unique marine biodiversity which in turn provide some of the most exhilarating diving experiences on the planet.